 Transcript evidence.
-A student who has completed recognized postsecondary courses in a language within four years prior to making application for admission to the PhD program may, by submission of transcript evidence, be deemed by the GCTS Admissions Committee to have demonstrated skill in that language.
+A student who has completed recognized postsecondary courses (see "Coursework" below) in a language within four years prior to making application for admission to the PhD program may, by submission of transcript evidence, be deemed by the GCTS Admissions Committee to have demonstrated skill in that language.
+Unless an exemption is explicitly stated in the offer of admission letter, all applicants are required to demonstrate current evidence of reading facility by taking a TST Language Exam.

 Language examination.
 A student may demonstrate skill in a language by taking an examination in that language administered by the TST.
-Examinations usually take place in September, January and in April.
+Examinations usually take place in September, January and

+(French and German only) in April.
 Information on language examinations, including dates of invigilation and examples of previous examinations, is available from the GCTS Office.
-Arrangements for special examinations in languages other than Hebrew, Greek, Latin, French and German can be made with the GCTS Office.
+Arrangements for special examinations in languages other than Hebrew, Greek, Latin, French, German, Spanish and Italian, can be made with the GCTS Office.

 Coursework.
-A student may demonstrate skill in a language by the satisfactory completion of a language course at the TST, the UofT or another recognized postsecondary institution.
-TST offers noncredit courses in theological French and German, as well as other credit courses in Greek, Hebrew and Latin (which are not counted as part of the course requirements of the program).
-Courses taken at such institutes as the Goethe Institute, Alliance Française or as part of Continuing Education programs do not in themselves serve as fulfilling TST requirements, but students might choose to take such courses to prepare for a TST examination.
-Students should consult with the GCTS GCTS Coordinator to ensure that such language study is acceptable prior to undertaking such study.
+A student may in some cases demonstrate skill in a language by the satisfactory completion of a language course at the TST, the UofT or another recognized postsecondary institution.
+TST offers non-credit courses in theological French and German, as well as other credit courses in Greek, Hebrew and Latin (which are not counted as part of the course requirements of the program).
+Successful completion (see §C6.6) of these courses will normally satisfy a TST language requirement.
+Successful completion of graduate-level language courses taken at institutions outside of TST may also fulfill a language requirement if the courses are of the required length (see §C6.6) and are focused on reading academic or ancient texts.
+Other courses, including most introductory undergraduate courses and courses taken at institutes such as the Goethe Institute, Alliance Française or as part of Continuing Education programs, do not in themselves serve as fulfilling TST requirements, but students might choose to take such courses to prepare for a TST examination.
+In all cases the GCTS reserves the right to require that students demonstrate their current skill in a language by taking a TST language examination.

 Other evidence.
-In the case of a modern language, the college AD Director, the Director, GCTS or GCTS Coordinator may attest to a student's native ability or fluency.
+In the case of a modern language, the college Graduate Director, the Director, GCTS or GCTS Coordinator may attest to a student's native ability or fluency.
 This is reported to the GCTS Office.